-Exception: Elevation differences of less than 100 feet, in any case, shall not require additional justification unless determined necessary by the building official.
+Exception: Elevation differences of less than 100 feet.

 5. Briefly explain your proposed amendment, including the purpose, benefits and problems addressed.

 The new maps in the ASCE 7-22 are based on more current, complete, and better processed data than the SEAW maps.
 However, the only mapping tool is based on 0.5 mile by 0.5 mile grids, which can result in significant differences between the "Mapped Elevation" the online tool uses to calculate ground snow load and the actual site elevation above sea level.
 This difference can cause drastically different snow loads, both in conservative and unconservative directions.
 The ASCE Online Hazard tool does state that where site elevation and mapped elevations differ significantly engineers should consult the local authority having jurisdiction.